CPearson93/Portfolio/README.md

 master branch is what will be running on the live site.
 Any tested and approved changes will be pushed here when ready to go live.

-develop branch is for final testing of changes before they get pushed to live.
+develop branch is what we branch off of to make addittions and changes.
+We then merge back to develop branch for final testing of changes before they get pushed to live.